benjaminboruff/basic_webpack_c9/README.md

 this beauty.

 ## Installation
-Create a new workspace.

 ### Option A
+1. Log into Cloud9.
+2. Create a new workspace.
-In the "Clone from Git or Mercurial URL" input, cut and paste the URL of this repo:
+3. In the "Clone from Git or Mercurial URL" input, cut and paste the URL of this repo:

 > https://github.com/benjaminboruff/basic_webpack_c9

-Then click the green Create Workspace button at the bottom.
+4. Click the green Create Workspace button at the bottom.
 Wait for the workspace to come up completely (this may take a while).

 ### Option B
 1. Log into Cloud9
 2. [![Open in Cloud9](https://img.shields.io/badge/Open%20in-Cloud9-blue.svg?style=flat-square)](https://c9.io/auth/github?r=https%3A%2F%2Fc9.io%2Fopen%2F%3Fclone_url%3Dhttps%253A%252F%252Fgithub.com%252Fbenjaminboruff%252Fbasic_webpack_c9.git)

+#### (*** Optional Node.js Current installation ***)
 I recommend using Node.js Current; it seems faster installing and running Node modules, but Cloud 9's installed version works fine.

-#### (*** Optional Node.js Current installation ***)
 To install Node Current, click into the bash console at the bottom of the Cloud 9 IDE, and run:

 > nvm install node

-#### (*** End Option ***)

 ## Install required Node modules
 In the bash console run: